Chongzhen Emperor Zhu Youjian — Tragic Last Monarch of the Ming Dynasty

 Intense War in the Shanhai Pass

-When Chongzhen Emperor committed suicide, and Li Zicheng occupied the Beijing city, the Manchu army still didn’t break the Line of Defense that Marshal Sun Chengzong built before.
+When Chongzhen Emperor committed suicide, and Li Zicheng occupied the Beijing city, the Manchu army still didn’t break the Line of Defense on the Great Wall that Marshal Sun Chengzong built before.

 And Ming’s general Wu Sangui was garrisoning in the most important gate of the Line of Defense, the Shanhai Pass.